How Manual Transmissions Work: Explained in an Easy Way

 Normally, a base-model vehicle is equipped with a 5-speed manual transmission.
 In more expensive vehicles, a 6-speed transmission is equipped instead.

-These brief descriptions about the gear and hardware of the gearbox will help you comprehend the complex way it works.
+These brief descriptions about the parts of a manual transmission will help you comprehend the complex way it works.

 1. Clutch and Clutch Pedal